FY23 Title VI Nondiscrimination Training Instructions

 Title VI annual training must be completed when an organization submits its first request for payment from the Commission.
 All grant funds will be held until training requirements are met.
 If you are an Annual grant recipient who did not request an initial Request for Funds payment before December 9, 2022, your organization is still responsible for submitting a Title VI Training and Certification form no later than December 9, 2022.

 NEW!
 INSTRUCTIONS FOR SUBMITTING TITLE VI TRAINING & CERTIFICATION IN THE ONLINE GRANTS SYSTEM:

 - Log into the Online Grants System using your Username and Password.

-- Fill in all fields on the Title VI Training and certification form.
-All staff should view one (1) of the following four (4) training options (only pick one):
+- Remember that all staff should view one (1) of the following four (4) training options (only pick one):

 Created by the US Department of Justice several years ago, this video provides an extended overview of Title VI.
 The closed captioning option is not recommended since auto-generation has resulted in discrepancies in the transcription.